aspose-total/Aspose.Total-Products/total/en/cpp/conversion/email-to-bmp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMAIL to BMP" h2="Transform EMAIL to BMP within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to BMP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of transforming an email file format into another format.
+This can be done for a variety of reasons, such as to make the email easier to read, to make it compatible with other applications, or to make it easier to share.

+<h2>How Aspose.Total Helps for Email to BMP Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with email conversion.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert an EMAIL file format to HTML and then export the HTML to BMP.
+Aspose.Email for C++ is a powerful email processing API that can be used to read, write, and convert email messages in various formats.
+It supports a wide range of email file formats, including EML, MSG, MHTML, and EMLX.
+Aspose.Words for C++ is a powerful document processing API that can be used to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including HTML, DOC, DOCX, and PDF.

+Using Aspose.Total for C++, you can easily convert an EMAIL file format to HTML and then export the HTML to BMP.
+The process is simple and straightforward.
+First, you need to use Aspose.Email for C++ to convert the EMAIL file format to HTML.
+Then, you can use Aspose.Words for C++ to export the HTML to BMP.
+This will allow you to add email conversion features to your applications quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}